PAY NO ATTENTION TO THE PERCENTAGE OF YOUR GRADE ON CANVAS. IT HAS NO RELATION TO YOUR FINAL GRADE.

-Two Discussion Questions (DQs) and Three Big Words (or the three shots if we're watching a film) are due every Sunday, Tuesday, and Thursday by 5:00 p.m. unless otherwise noted.
+One Discussion Questions (DQs, 100 words max) and Two Big Words (or the two shots if we're watching a film) are due every Sunday, Tuesday, and Thursday by 5:00 p.m. unless otherwise noted.
 Please be aware that the closing time on canvas is 5:00 p.m.
 Canvas will not allow you to submit work after the closing time.
 So do manage your time well.

 You will be counted absent if you do not turn in the DQs on time Sundays, Tuesdays, and Thursdays.
 No late work is accepted.
 I allow two unexcused absences.
 Three or four absences will impact your final grade at my discretion.
 More than four absences means you will fail the course.
 See the Attendance policies for this course.

-Requirements: Class participation; co-lead class discussion twice; one film clip exercise; two 500-700 word papers; and two discussion questions and three shot analyses for each class
+Requirements: Class participation; quizzes; co-lead class discussion three time; two 500-700 word papers; and two discussion questions and three BIG WORDS for each class.

 TENTATIVE SCHEDULE (Please expect adjustments to be made in the schedule from time to time.)

-January 13 Wicked Women in Literature and Film: Who Are They?
+Wicked Women in Literature and Film: Who Are They?
 And What Did They Do?
+Banned Books / Imprisonment / Newgate Jail

 January 15